delk73/USUI/design_spec.md

 ### 2.1.
 System Seeding
 - **Multi-modal Input**: Systems can be initiated via text prompts, image file uploads, or clipboard paste (images/text).
-- **Aesthetic Analysis**: Image seeds are processed by Gemini Flash Lite to derive "Design Tokens" (color palettes, typography) and a "System Manifesto" (design strategy).
+- **Aesthetic Analysis**: Image seeds are processed by Gemini Flash Lite to derive "Design Tokens" (color palettes, typography) and a "System Manifesto".

 ### 2.2.
 UI Architecture & Affordance Planning
-- **Modular Planning**: Before code materialization, the system generates an "Architecture Manifest"—a collection of UI modules.
-- **Affordance Layer (New)**: Every module is paired with a specific list of interaction and visual "affordances" (e.g., "Liquid hover", "Sticky scroll", "Tactile feedback").
+- **Affordance Layer**: Every module is paired with specific "Affordances" (interaction/visual tags) displayed directly on the card.
-- **Contract Enforcement**: Users MUST review and edit these affordances prior to materialization.
-These affordances serve as the definitive contract for code generation.
+- **First-Class Context**: Affordances are the primary contract for code synthesis.
+They must be clearly defined and editable during the architecture phase.
-- **Stage Progression**: Seeding -> Architecture & Affordance Planning -> Materialization.
+- **Stage Progression**: Seeding -> Architecture & Affordance Planning -> Sequential Synthesis.

 ### 2.3.
 Materialization Protocol (Synthesis)
-- **Component Synthesis**: Transforming planned architecture into functional HTML/CSS code.
+- **Sequential Chain**: Modules materialize one after another automatically to maintain focus.
-- **Synthesis Visualization**: Represented by a 64x64 monochrome defragmenter grid.
-This visualization MUST persist during the entire materialization phase.
+- **Synthesis Visualization**: Monochrome 64x64 defragmenter loader.
-- **Contract Adherence**: Code generation is strictly bound by the defined affordances of the component.
+- **Contract Adherence**: Code generation is strictly bound by the defined affordances.

 ### 2.4.
 Portable Specs (Import/Export)
-- **Style Guide Export**: Generates a standalone, beautiful HTML specification.
+- **Style Guide Export**: Generates a standalone, immersive HTML document.
+- **Collapsed DNA**: Source code blocks in the export MUST be collapsed by default (using `<details>`) to prioritize visual review over code inspection.
-- **Interaction Contract Documentation**: The export includes an explicit list of affordances for every component, ensuring the design's "behavioral DNA" is preserved and portable.
+- **Documentation**: The export includes the full manifesto, interaction contract (affordances), and live interactive previews.
-- **No Dead Links Policy**: The style guide and its generated components MUST NOT contain `href="#"`.
-Use interactive buttons or semantic spans.

 ### 2.5.
 Focused Interaction
-- **Live Preview Stage**: Clicking a component in the grid workspace transitions the UI into a "Focus Mode" for interactable testing.
+- **Focus Mode**: Clicking a component preview in the grid transitions the UI into a dedicated component testing canvas.

 ## 3. Visual Language & Hierarchy

 ### 3.1.
-Layered Interaction Hierarchy
+Layered Interaction Hierarchy (Attention Hierarchy)
-- **Idle State**: Metadata and buttons are dimmed (opacity ~0.4).
-- **Materializing State**: Card borders pulse, and the "Defragmenter" visual dominates the UI.
-- **Completed State**: Content is clearly rendered; card metadata illuminates on hover.
+- **Composed State**: To maintain a clean visual field, card metadata (IDs, Titles, Tags, Buttons) defaults to a dimmed opacity (~0.2-0.3).
+- **Active Focus**: Metadata "lights up" to full opacity only on mouse-hover, reducing global cognitive load.
+- **Brutalist Grids**: Grid items are packed tightly with minimal whitespace between the strategy header and the synthesis output.

 ## 4. Technical Constraints
-- **Model**: Optimized using **gemini-flash-lite-latest** to maximize iteration speed and address quota constraints while maintaining architectural reasoning.
+- **Model**: Optimized using **gemini-flash-lite-latest** for rapid iteration and quota efficiency.
+- **Portability**: Imports are format-aware, capable of scraping session data from either JSON or exported HTML specifications.